The best vegan buddha bowl with quinoa, crispy tofu, roasted butternut squash and broccoli and topped with the best tahini dressing.

 - When your tofu is finished pressing, cut it into cubes.
 Heat the olive oil in a frying pan and when it’s hot, add the tofu cubes.
 Fry until lightly browned, gently turning over the tofu so that it doesn’t break up.
 Then add in all the spices, and the soy sauce, hoisin sauce and maple syrup and fry with the tofu until the sauce becomes sticky on the tofu.
 Remove from the heat and set aside.

 - When everything is cooked and ready make up your vegan buddha bowls.
-Add quinoa to the middle of the bowls and then stack up the roasted butternut and broccoli along the sides along with some tofu and then add some cilantro, sliced cherry tomatoes and sliced avocado.
-Pour over the dressing.
+Add quinoa to the middle of the bowls and then stack up the roasted butternut and broccoli along the sides along with some tofu and then add cilantro, sliced cherry tomatoes and sliced avocado.
+Drizzle the dressing over the top.

-*Use a gluten-free soy sauce or tamari to make this dish gluten-free.
+- Use a gluten-free soy sauce or tamari and a gluten free hoisin sauce to make this dish gluten-free.